Process digitization and automation with Jira

 Fast and efficient application processes with Jira

 "The biggest challenge I face right now is long lead times.
 Active candidates want a job NOW or as soon as possible.
 In my own company, the time to fill positions has increased from about a month to two months now.
-It is always difficult to retain the best candidates during this time period..."
+It's always difficult to retain the best candidates during that time period..."

 - Glen Loveland, HR Manager, Global Talent Acquisition of CGTN